 The first panel in Table 1 (column 2) shows the cross-sectional medians of the correlations of private, public, and total consumption growth with the growth rate of output for the full sample.
-For instance, we compute the relevant correlation for each country over the full sample and then report the cross-sectional median of those country-specific correlations in column 2.
+That is, we compute the relevant correlation for each country over the full sample and then report the cross-sectional median of those country-specific correlations.
 The medians of private consumption correlations with output appear to be quite high, between 0.6 and 0.7, for all country groups.
 The median correlation between private consumption and output is higher than that between public consumption and output in all country groups.
-Total consumption is more correlated with output than it is with private consumption in emerging markets.
-This is primarily driven by the high correlation between public consumption and output-probably a manifestation of procyclical fiscal policies employed in emerging market economies (Kaminsky, Reinhart and Vegh, 2004).
+In emerging markets, total consumption is more correlated with output than is private consumption and output-probably a manifestation of procyclical fiscal policies in emerging market economies (Kaminsky, Reinhart and Vegh, 2004).